-The strongly bonded structure makes diamond the hardest gemstone.
-These crystallized carbon rocks are formed at a very great depth at extremely high pressure and temperature.
-Then they come to the surface with rising magma.
-Found in kimberlite pipes and alluvial deposits, diamonds in their most initial rough appeal dull and even opaque, but clearly the end results are brilliant.
+These crystallized carbon rocks are formed at great depths at extremely high pressure and temperature.
+These stones come to the surface with rising magma.
+Found in kimberlitic pipes and alluvial deposits, diamonds in their most initial rough appeal dull and even opaque, but clearly the end results are brilliant.

-Sapphires as contrast to diamonds are considered as a variety of corundum mineral family which is found in metamorphic and igneous rocks.
-Sapphire is a hexagonal crystal of aluminum oxide which is formed due to constant shifts, mixing and chemical changes deep under the earth crust.
-They solidify into hard crystals due the shifts in heat and pressure.
-The impurities or coloring agents are responsible for their specific colors.
-They are the second hardest gem with 9 on moh’s scale of hardness.
+On the other hand, sapphires are considered as a variety of the corundum mineral family, and discovered in metamorphic and igneous rocks.
+Sapphires are hexagonal crystals of aluminum oxide, which is formed due to constant earth shifts deep inside the earth’s crust.
+The heat and pressure solidify these stones into hard crystals.
+The impurities or coloring agents are responsible for their deep saturated colors.
+They are the second hardest gemstone, rated 9 on Moh’s scale of hardness.

 Shape and Cut

-Diamonds in rough form are octahedral, cubes, rhombic dodecahedral and macles, whereas sapphire crystals are found in shapes as varied as a barrels, tabloids or double pointed hexagonal pyramids.
-Both the stones are cut into various shapes to enhance their beauty and brilliance.
+Diamonds in their roughest form are octahedral, cubes, rhombic dodecahedral and mackle.
+Whereas, sapphire crystals are found in shapes of barrels, tabloids or double pointed hexagonal pyramids.
+Both gemstones are cut into various shapes to enhance maximum beauty and brilliance.
 Additionally, the cuttings of both gemstones vary greatly and require a different set of skills.
 The focus of cut emphasizes the stone’s overall brilliance, clarity and luster.

-In case of diamonds the cut is generally very sharp.
-The vision of cutting a diamond is to make it flawless, transparent and more reflective because a finely cut diamond has the ability to reflect the light in a proportionate manner which results in maximum brilliance and fire.
+For diamonds, the cut is generally very sharp.
+The ideal vision when cutting a diamond is to make them appear flawless and transparent because a finely cut diamond has optimal opportunities of light reflection and refraction, adding to the stone’s brilliance and fire.
 Diamond cut is divided into brilliant cut, step-cut, mixed-cut and rose-cut.
-Brilliant-cut is exceptionally the best when the focus is on the fire and brightness whereas step-cut helps in making a diamond extremely transparent and clear.
+Brilliant-cut is most noticeably the best because the focus is on fire and brightness.
+Cutters apply a step-cut when the focus is on extreme transparency and clarity.

-As said earlier color, cut, clarity and carat decide the value of a diamond and sapphire.
-These factors including other things like the historic importance of any piece or any old mine stone etc add more stars to the price.
-Along with these checklist points a certificate from a genuine diamond and gemstone testing lab is also important because without such a certificate, you may not realize or know the true value you are receiving.
+As mentioned earlier, color, cut, clarity and carat decide the value of a diamond and sapphire.
+Along with these checklist points, a certificate from a genuine diamond and gemstone testing lab (or Certificate of Authenticity) is also important because without such a certificate, you may not realize or know the true value you are receiving.